 Be sure to look up tonight!

-The Northern Lights is undoubtedly one of the most beautiful phenomenons to occur on Earth, commonly only spotted in the Northern hemisphere for the lucky buggers who get to visit beauty spots such as Iceland, Finland and Canada.
-But now, after months of staring at our plain white four walls, us Northerns may be able to catch a glimpse of the famous light show – with sightings reportedly taking place across the UK tonight.
+The Northern Lights is undoubtedly one of the most beautiful phenomenon to occur on Earth, commonly only spotted in the Northern hemisphere for the lucky buggers who get to visit beauty spots such as Iceland, Finland and Canada.
+But now, us Northerners may be able to catch a glimpse of the famous Northern Lights – with sightings reportedly taking place in certain parts of the UK tonight.